project-illium/illium-documentation/docs/protocol/libp2p.md

 // which includes the Noise protocol as well as TLS. libp2p.DefaultSecurity,

 // Transports.
-Both TCP and QUIC are supported. libp2p.Transport(tcp.NewTCPTransport), libp2p.Transport(quic.NewTransport),
+TCP, QUIC, and an optional tor transport are supported. libp2p.Transport(tcp.NewTCPTransport), libp2p.Transport(quic.NewTransport), libp2p.Transport(torTransport),

 // Using the default stream multiplexer which is yamux. libp2p.DefaultMuxers,